hharryyf/codeforcepractice/README.md

 The only hard part about this problem is checking whether there's a point where two points are closer than d1.
 This can be done by using the derivatives. https://vjudge.net/problem/CodeForces-1046I

+358. Rats (diff=2600, bfs, implementation)
+We should observe that each mice can be eliminated only if there's a bomb in the O(d^2) region alongside.
+Hence, we can select a mice, do a BFS and select all the candidates for placing the first bomb.
+Then, for all candidates, we do a BFS and see the area that can be blown.
+After that if a mice isn't covered by the first explosion, we do a BFS from that mice and get a region for placing the second bomb, then, we do a bfs from the second bomb.
+After that we check whether all mice are eliminated, if so we return the solution.
+The overall searching space for this solution is at most 290^3, which 290 is the maximum number of cells that can be affected with a d-8 explosion. https://vjudge.net/problem/CodeForces-254D